-The game is played in Google Slides™ and has 30 questions.
-For each, there are four possible choices.
-Students need to compare the choices and decide which one doesn’t belong.
+The game is played right in Google Slides™.
+Each question has four choices.
+Students compare the choices and decide which one doesn’t belong.
 That gives them practice identifying connections among answers while they review content from across the math curriculum.

 When they click on an answer choice, they get immediate feedback: either “You Got It” or “Try Again.”

 If you’re completing this activity in a group or whole class, you can have students justify their answer choices aloud.
 That way, they get practice verbalizing their thinking and using “math talk.”